WELCOME MY FRIENDS.

 Here is my Bio, or, what I like to refer as "a history of my education and why I might be able to help you get some answers to your problems".

 I am a Diplomate of American Board of Chiropractic Orthopedists.
 I am a 1995 graduate of the National University of Health Sciences and prior to that graduated with my first bachelor of science degree from the University of Waterloo (Ontario, Canada) in kinesiology.
 My second degree was achieved in Human Biology while continuing my chiropractic studies.
-I am a postdoctoral instructor with the University of Bridgeport Health Sciences Postgraduate Education Department and a postgraduate instructor with OnlineContinuingEd, LLC, In addition to my "more regular" clientele base, i also work with a broad base of patients including Olympic, professional, para-professional, collegiate and All-American athletes including sprinters, distance runners, swimmers, marathoners, Ultramarathoners, gymnasts, dancers (ballet, modern, Irish and ballroom), mixed martial artists, football, wrestling, baseball and Olympic distance, Sprint and IRONMAN tri-athletes.
+I am a postdoctoral instructor with the University of Bridgeport Health Sciences Postgraduate Education Department and a postgraduate instructor with OnlineContinuingEd, LLC, In addition to my "more regular" clientele base, I also work with a broad base of patients including Olympic, professional, para-professional, collegiate and All-American athletes including sprinters, distance runners, swimmers, marathoners, Ultramarathoners, gymnasts, dancers (ballet, modern, Irish and ballroom), mixed martial artists, football, wrestling, baseball and Olympic distance, Sprint and IRONMAN tri-athletes.
+I am presently really enjoying a close relationship with the Second City Track Club and their Olympic hopefuls. (www.secondcitytc.com)

 I am a board certified Chiropractic Orthopedist; achieved through a three (3) year in-house resident trained program in chiropractic orthopedics through the National University of Health Sciences with additional extensive training in functional neurology.
 I am currently enrolled and studying in a Post-doctoral functional neurology program through the Carrick Institute.
 In the recent past I have been an adjunct faculty member with the Lincoln School of Post-Professional Education and an instructor in advanced orthopedics and functional biomechanics at National University in Lombard, Illinois.
 I now focuses my teaching towards web-based live teleseminars so that I can reach a broader international audience.
 I embrace the future of teaching. via the internet, where anyone around the world can tap into educational resources.
 Embracing this forum, in July 2009 I signed on as online internet educational professor on the website www.onlineCE.com with my teaching colleague Dr. Ivo Waerlop a chiropractic neurologist.
 Together our blend of neuro-orthopedic approaches to injury and disorders offers us a unique platform to teach from.
 We continue to add internet iTunes PodCasts, and YouTube videos as well as our weekly blog writing to our educational repertoire in the hopes of spreading our knowledge and clinical experiences far and wide.
 I am an occasional lecturer/speaker for many fitness, coaching and healthcare companies and associations.
 I am a former chiropractor for the Chicago Joffrey Ballet professional dance company, former physician for Newman/Haas Indy Car Race team (the late actor Paul Newman) and on occasion the Team Physician and consultant for private athletic teams and individuals.
 I work seasonally with numerous high schools and colleges treating their athletes who complete in various sports.